Children and armed conflicts [fr]

 Since 1999, the Security Council adopted nine thematic resolutions on children and armed conflict.
 Two key resolutions, resolutions 1539 (2004) and 1612 (2005), adopted thanks to France’s initiative, create three main tools:

-A Security Council working group in charge of following-up the issue, and especially of recommending concrete measures.
+A Security Council working group in charge of following-up the issue, and especially of recommending concrete measures and actions to be taken by the different actors in the most worrying situations.
 France chaired this group after it was created and for three years.
+France actively supports the work of the group, currently chaired by Belgium, which celebrates its 15th anniversary this year;

-The national plans of action adopted by parties in conflicts to put an end to recruitment of children as soldiers and to accelerate their release and reinsertion.
+The national plans of action adopted by parties in conflicts to put an end to recruitment of children as soldiers and to accelerate their release and reinsertion These action plans are negotiated with the assistance of the UN Secretary-General’s Special Representative for the Protection of Children in Armed Conflict.

 France also supported the Security Council’s decision to adopt targeted sanctions against parties who refuse to cooperate with the UN.
 The “UN Secretary-General’s black list” currently lists 56 non-State armed groups (including Boko Haram and Daesh) and 9 Government Forces who committed grave violations against children.
 Resolutions 1882 and 1998, co-sponsored by France with 45 other States and respectively adopted in 2009 and 2011, extended the criteria for the inscription on this “blacklist”.
 The blacklist was updated in the last report on children in armed conflicts released by the UN Secretary-General, Antonio Guterres, on 20 June 2019.

 In February 2007, France organized, together with UNICEF, the conference “Free children from war”.
-The conference allowed the signature of the Paris Principles and the Paris Commitments, that are today adopted by 110 States.
+Followinf the event, the Paris Principles and the Paris Commitments were adopted.
+110 States have now endorsed them.
 These two texts set out guidelines for protecting children against the use and the recruitment by armed groups and forces, and to facilitating their release and reinsertion into their communities.
 Although non-binding, these texts have a highly political scope, underscoring the commitment of the international community on that subject.
 France continues to promote the endorsement of Paris Principles and Commitments to States who have not done so yet.

 Ten years later, on 21 February 2017, France organized, also with UNICEF, a ministerial conference “Protecting children from war” to revive international mobilization.
 Since the signature of the Paris Principles and Commitments, more than 65,000 child soldiers have been released, according to UNICEF.
 During this conference, France announced its support to the Safe Schools Declaration and endorsed it on 13 October 2017.